upandacross/precinct/CAMPAIGN_MESSAGE_TOOLKIT.md

 # Campaign Message Testing Toolkit

+## Possible Topics for Application Development

+### Deep Canvasing

+using A/B with control for impact analysis
+- generate A/B motivation messages
+- sample canvassing targets for A and B messaging
+- formulate an 'ask', e.g. 'can we send you more information on this topic?'
+- count acceptance of 'ask' from A, B, and no motivating message
+- verify A and B have significant increase in positve response to 'ask'
+- show varying impact of A vs B

 A comprehensive suite of tools for generating, testing, and analyzing campaign messages with A/B testing capabilities.

+### Campaign Impact

+Using A/B to candidate campaign
+- similarity with A/B with control for impact analysis
+- pitch to candidate for support
+- pitch to encumbant as part of endorsement strategy (win-win)
+- GOTV application

+### Affiliated Organization Impact

+- Fred Lewis
+- Neighborhood Organizations
+- Policy advocates
+- PAC's

+look for organization with interest in election outcomes

+- Fred Lewis
+- N

 ## Tools Overview